The fantastic Microbial Ecophysiology Lab (Summer 2025)

 Email: geo_santiagom@uconn.edu

-I am (he/him/él*) a microbiologist interested in the ecophysiology of archaea and anaerobic bacteria, and the biochemistry of biomolecules involved in their cellular processes.
+I am (he/him/él*) a microbiologist interested in the ecophysiology of anaerobes, and the biochemistry of biomolecules involved in their cellular processes.
 My research focuses on the regulation mechanisms of cellular processes in methane-producing archaea and how energy status influences their ability to resist environmental stress conditions.
-My research goal is to understand the function of archaea in biogeochemical cycles and host-associated microbiomes (archaeome).
-I am also interested in bringing up-to-date knowledge of archaea to the classrooms and outreach activities, as well as promoting more inclusive science through mentoring and service initiatives.
+My research goal is to understand the function of archaea in One Health (Health of humans, animals and ecosystems).
+I am also interested in bringing up-to-date knowledge of archaea to the classrooms and outreach activities, as well as promoting more inclusive science through mentoring and networking initiatives.

 X (Twitter): @GeoSantiagoM Bluesky: geosantiagom.bsky.social *Hablo Español